trisfaizal/Marketing-Site/src/_drafts/editor-link-modals.md

 ## Sidebar and Editor Links

 The right sidebar is the default place to edit your front matter in the *Visual* and *Content Editors*.
-CloudCannon builds an easy to use interface around each of your fields, controlled by a intuitive naming scheme.
+CloudCannon builds an easy to use interface around each of your fields, controlled by an intuitive naming scheme.
 With larger sets of front matter, it's sometimes difficult for editors to connect where the changes appear. *Editor Links* help bridge this context gap.

 Editor Links are contextual pointers to front matter fields and other pages in the *Visual Editor*.
 The default behaviour of a front matter *Editor Link* is to highlight the associated front matter field in the sidebar.
 For example, an **Edit Title** button that highlights the `page.title` field so editors know where to change it.